Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 More details in the [documentation](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#sign-in-to-azure).

-Then go the Azure portal, select your Azure functions deployment, go to the 'Configuration' tab, select 'Advanced Edit' and add the following entries with your values.
+Once deployed, go the Azure portal, select your Azure functions app, go to the 'Configuration' tab, select 'Advanced Edit' and add the following entries with your own values.

 ```json
   {